sammo3182/sammo3182.github.io/content/project/migrantChina/index.md

 tags = ["inequality", "language"]

 # Project summary to display on homepage.
-summary = "A study of the motivations and opinions of internal migrants of contemporary China"
+summary = "A joint study with Elise Pizzi about the motivations and opinions of internal migrants of contemporary China"

 # Slides (optional).
 #   Associate this page with Markdown slides.